ArisaBonsaiTree/twitter_react/README.md

 # Welcome to my 'Twitter' clone

 ## Update Log
-Currently implementing a backend to the 'Twitter' clone
+1) Currently implementing a backend to the 'Twitter' clone
+2) Finally have a login and register page.
+You can actually see your name on the Tweets.
+You can also delete your own Tweets now
+Plan on changing on how we authenticate and authorize users.
+The current model isn't really feasible and it's a good way to practice by making my own.
+By updating this, I plan to have a user profile page displayed in the next git push
 ## Old Version

 In this project, I'll attempt to create a Twitter clone using React.
 I've attempted the same thing using just JS and I didn't have fun.